skrininshot/Implicit-association-test/README.md

 4. Press Play for editor testing; build WebGL for browser.

 ## Adding New Tests
-1. Implement `IQuestionnaireGenerator`, `ICorrectAnswerChecker` and `IResultsHandler` for the new IAT variant.
+1. Implement `IQuestionnaireResultsModel`, `IQuestionnaireGenerationSettings`, `IQuestionnaireGenerator`, `ICorrectAnswerChecker` and `IResultsHandler` for the new IAT variant.
 2. Add localization keys for instructions and results.
 3. Register in Zenject container.
 Core MVC and localization require no changes.